 Year ended January 31, January 31, January 31,

-2017 2016 2015
+2019 2018 2017

-Total revenues 203.8 185.0 170.9
+Total revenues 275.2 237.4 203.8

-Sales and marketing expenses 24.9 22.4 20.4
+Sales and marketing expenses 36.9 33.1 24.9

-Percentage of total revenues 12% 12% 12%
+Percentage of total revenues 13% 14% 12%

-Research and development expenses 35.6 31.3 28.1
+Research and development expenses 47.9 41.8 35.6

-Percentage of total revenues 17% 17% 16%
+Percentage of total revenues 1 7% 18% 17%

-General and administrative expenses 23.1 21.6 20.3

-Percentage of total revenues 11% 12% 12%
+General and administrative expenses Percentage of total revenues 30.0 25.4 23.1

-Total enerating expenses 83.6 75.3 68.8
+11% 11% 11%

-Total operating expenses
+Total operating expenses 114.8 100.3 83.6

-Percentage of total revenues 41% 41% 40%
+Percentage of total revenues 42% 42% 41%

 Sales and marketing expenses include salaries, commissions, stock-based compensation and other personnel-related costs, bad debt expenses, travel expenses, advertising programs and services, and other promotional activities associated with selling and marketing our services and products.
-Sales and marketing expenses were \$24.9 million, \$22.4 million and \$20.4 million in 2017, 2016 and 2015, respectively.
-Sales and marketing expenses as a percentage of total revenues were 12% in 2017, 12% in 2016 and 12% in 2015.
-The increases in sales and marketing expenses in 2017 compared to 2016 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of Oz, Pixi and Datamyne.
-Sales and marketing expenses in 2017 on a comparative basis to 2016 were positively impacted by the weakening of the Canadian dollar and British pound sterling compared to the US dollar.
+Sales and marketing expenses were \$36.9 million, \$33.1 million and \$24.9 million in 2019, 2018 and 2017, respectively.
+Sales and marketing expenses as a percentage of total revenues were 13% in 2019, 14% in 2018 and 12% in 2017.
+The increase in sales and marketing expenses in 2019 compared to 2018 was primarily due to the inclusion of sales and marketing expenses from the fiscal 2018 acquisition of MacroPoint and fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
+Sales and marketing expenses in 2019 compared to 2018 were also negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.

-The increases in sales and marketing expenses in 2016 compared to 2015 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of Customs Info and Airclic and additional expenses related to an increase in the size and format of our annual User Group conference.
-Sales and marketing expenses in 2016 on a comparative basis to 2015 were positively impacted by the weakening of the Canadian dollar, euro, Swedish krona, Norwegian krone and British pound sterling compared to the US dollar.
+The increase in sales and marketing expenses in 2018 as compared to 2017 was primarily due to the inclusion of sales and marketing expenses from the fiscal 2017 acquisition of Datamyne and fiscal 2018 acquisition of MacroPoint.
+These acquisitions also drove the increase in sales and marketing expense as a percentage of total revenues in 2018.
+Sales and marketing expenses in 2018 compared to 2017 were also negatively impacted by the strengthening of the euro and Canadian dollar compared to the US dollar.

 Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2017, 2016 and 2015.
-Research and development expenses were \$35.6 million, \$31.3 million and \$28.1 million in 2017, 2016 and 2015, respectively.
-Research and development expenses as a percentage of total revenues were 17% in 2017, 17% in 2016 and 16% in 2015.
-The increase in research and development expenses in 2017 compared to 2016 was primarily attributable to increased payroll and related costs from the acquisitions of BearWare, Oz and Pixi.
-Research and development expenses in 2017 on a comparative basis to 2016 were positively impacted by the weakening of the Canadian dollar compared to the US dollar.
+We expensed all costs related to research and development in 2019, 2018 and 2017.
+Research and development expenses were \$47.9 million, \$41.8 million and \$35.6 million in 2019, 2018 and 2017, respectively.
+Research and development expenses as a percentage of total revenues were 17% in 2019, 18% in 2018 and 17% in 2017.
+The increase in research and development expenses in 2019 compared to 2018 was primarily attributable to increased payroll and related costs from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex and Velocity Mail.
+Research and development expenses in 2019 as compared to 2018 were also negatively impacted by the strengthening of the euro compared to the US dollar.

-The increase in research and development expenses in 2016 compared to 2015 was primarily attributable to increased payroll and related costs from the acquisitions of Customs Info, Airclic, e-customs, MK Data and BearWare.
-Research and development expenses in 2016 on a comparative basis to 2015 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.
+The increase in research and development expenses in 2018 compared to 2017 was primarily attributable to increased payroll and related costs from the fiscal 2017 acquisitions of Appterra, Datamyne and the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint.
+Research and development expenses in 2018 compared to 2017 were also negatively impacted by the strengthening of the Canadian dollar and euro compared to the US dollar.